Rockwool Insulation Acoustic Slab

 • Party walls

-• Thermal Insulation: It offers excellent heat resistance, helping to maintain indoor temperatures and improve energy efficiency by reducing heat transfer.
+• Thermal Insulation: Offers excellent heat resistance, maintaining indoor temperatures and improving energy efficiency by reducing heat transfer.

-• Acoustic Insulation: The dense, fibrous structure of Rockwool helps absorb sound, making it an effective solution for reducing noise transmission between rooms, floors, and walls.
+• Acoustic Insulation: Dense, fibrous structure absorbs sound, reducing noise transmission between rooms, floors, and walls.

-• Sustainability: Made from abundant natural materials, it is recyclable and contributes to energy-efficient and sustainable building practices.
+• Sustainability: Made from abundant natural materials - recyclable and contributes to energy-efficient and sustainable building practices.

-• Moisture Resistance: It does not absorb water, which means it maintains its insulating properties even in damp conditions.
+• Moisture Resistance: Does not absorb water - maintains its insulating properties even in damp conditions.

 Rockwool: Thermal Conductivity & Thickness Recommendations